Brent Stanton: 2010s

 Stanton was elected into the Essendon leadership group for the 2010 season.
 Stanton amassed 477 possessions and kicked 13 goals in 20 games for an Essendon team which won seven matches and lost fifteen in a year that would see their coach, Matthew Knights, sacked one day after the conclusion of the regular season.
 Stanton polled six votes in the Brownlow Medal and finished fifth in the 2010 Crichton Medal with 167 votes.

 Stanton continued to improve during the year.
 Stanton led the club in kicks and handballs received and was in the top five for marks, handballs, inside-50s, rebound-50s and loose-ball gets.
 Into his ninth AFL season and in the Essendon leadership group, Stanton finished second in the 2011 Crichton Medal behind David Zaharakis.
 He played his 150th AFL game against in Round 11.

-It was another impressive year in the red and black for Stanton.
-Wearing the famous number 5, his tireless running and ability to accumulate possessions played a huge part in every victory during the 2012 season.
-He has now become one of the most reliable and consistent players for the Bombers and polled a career high 14 votes in the 2012 Brownlow Medal.
+Wearing the number 5, his running and ability to accumulate possessions contributed to every victory during the 2012 season.
+He has now polled a career high 14 votes in the 2012 Brownlow Medal.

 In Round 6 of the 2012 AFL season, Stanton collected a record 193 Dream Team points in Essendon's win against the at Docklands Stadium.
 His statistics included: 39 disposals (from 32 kicks and 7 handballs), 17 marks and 8 tackles.
 As of 2015, it remains the highest Dream Team score by a midfielder.

 Stanton played his 200th game in Round 20, 2013 against at Etihad Stadium.

 Stanton, along with 33 other Essendon players, was found guilty of using a banned performance-enhancing substance, thymosin beta-4, as part of Essendon's sports supplements program during the 2012 season.
 He and his team-mates were initially found not guilty in March 2015 by the AFL Anti-Doping Tribunal, but a guilty verdict was returned in January 2016 after an appeal by the World Anti-Doping Agency.
 He was suspended for two years which, with backdating, ended in November 2016; as a result, he served approximately fourteen months of his suspension and missed the entire 2016 AFL season.

 On 10 August 2016 Stanton re-committed to the Bombers on a one-year deal.
 Early in the 2017 season, Stanton played his 250th AFL game against the Brisbane Lions at the Gabba.

 On 24 August 2017, Stanton announced that he would retire at the end of the 2017 season.